G :Governance

 Compliance System

-Yokohama Rubber has established a Corporate Compliance Committee with the director in charge of the Corporate Administration Division as the Committee Chair and the Corporate Compliance Department as the implementation department.
-The Corporate Compliance Committee is held four times per year to continually implement various measures related to compliance at the Yokohama Rubber Group and report the state of these activities to the Board of Directors and Audit Committee members.
-The Corporate Philosophy and Action Guidelines of the Yokohama Rubber Group are made known and presented to Group companies, including overseas companies, to serve as the guidelines for the execution of duties by Directors and employees at each company.
+Yokohama Rubber has established a Compliance Committee chaired by the Director in charge of Compliance, as well as a Compliance Promotion Office as its implementation department.
+The Committee meets four times a year and continues to implement various measures related to compliance within our group.
+The Committee also reports its activities to the Board of Directors and Audit & Supervisory Committee.
+The corporate Philosophy and Action Guidelines of the Yokohama Rubber Group are made known and presented to Group companies, including overseas companies, to serve as the guidelines for the execution of duties by Directors and employees at each company.
 Every division in the Yokohama Rubber Group is assigned personnel who belong to the Corporate Compliance Department as well, to continue to share the progress of the activities in internal education and related information in the workplace.
 In our domestic and overseas group companies, we have appointed a compliance promotion manager to facilitate the development of the same level of activities in each company.

 Yokohama Rubber has introduced a "Global Whistleblower System" at its overseas subsidiaries that allows the Yokohama Rubber Compliance Department to directly identify any violations of competition laws, bribery-related activities, and violations by local subsidiary executives through an external contact point.
 In February 2018, adoption of the new System began in China at the company responsible for overall supervision of our China-based operations and at our tire sales company in China.